 As with deposits, also handling withdrawals costs casinos money.
 Besides, they'd rather see you playing that money instead of taking it home just yet.
 That's why casinos have a minimum withdrawal limit.

 As a UK player, you have the right to withdraw your real money balance at any time.
 However, if your withdrawal is below the minimum threshold, the casino can charge additional handling fees.
 These can be several pounds, which makes the fees swallow up a large portion of your withdrawal.

 In the past, players were able to reverse a withdrawal and essentially play with any money they had previously decided to withdraw.
 During the COVID-19 pandemic, the UK Gambling Commission prohibited reverse withdrawals.
 This measure aims to prevent players from betting away their winnings after they've requested a withdrawal.

 Excluded banking methods

-It is very common that casinos restrict some banking methods from deposit bonuses. eWallets like Neteller and Skrill are often listed as methods that can't be used to collect bonuses.
-Also PaysafeCard is occasionally on the exclusion list.
+It is very common for casinos to restrict some banking methods from deposit bonuses. eWallets like Neteller and Skrill are often listed as methods that can't be used to collect bonuses.
+Also, PaysafeCard is occasionally on the exclusion list.

 eWallets have been often connected to bonus abuse.
 Players have used them to find loopholes in the terms and increase their chances of profiting from the bonuses.